Chart Color Schemes

 Franklin hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Franklin's median age is 31, making it younger than the Australian Capital Territory's figure of 35, and substantially below Australia's median of 38.
-Compared to the ACT, Franklin has a higher concentration of residents aged 25-34 (25.2%), but fewer residents aged 75-84 (1.4%).
-This 25-34 concentration is well above the national average of 14.5%.
+Franklin's median age is 31, which is younger than the Australian Capital Territory figure of 35 and substantially under the Australian median of 38.
+Compared to the Australian Capital Territory, Franklin has a higher concentration of residents aged 25-34 (25.2%) but fewer residents aged 75-84 (1.4%).
+This 25-34 concentration is well above the national figure of 14.5%.
 Between 2021 and present, Franklin's median age has increased by 1 year from 30 to 31, reflecting an aging population.
-Key changes include growth in the 45-54 age group from 11.6% to 13.4%, and increase of the 65-74 cohort from 3.0% to 4.2%.
-Conversely, the 35-44 age group has declined from 19.9% to 18.0%, and the 5-14 age group has dropped from 13.0% to 11.9%.
-Population forecasts for 2041 indicate significant demographic changes in Franklin, with the strongest projected growth in the 55-64 cohort (18%), adding 82 residents to reach 549.
-Residents aged 65 and above will drive 60% of population growth, underscoring trends towards an aging population.
+Key changes include the growth of the 45-54 age group from 11.6% to 13.4%, and the increase of the 65-74 cohort from 3.0% to 4.2%.
+Conversely, the 35-44 cohort has declined from 19.9% to 18.0%, and the 5-14 age group dropped from 13.0% to 11.9%.
+By 2041, population forecasts indicate significant demographic changes for Franklin.
+The 55-64 cohort is projected to grow by 18%, adding 82 residents to reach 549.
+Residents aged 65 and above will drive 60% of population growth, highlighting demographic aging trends.
 Conversely, population declines are projected for the 45-54 and 0-4 age cohorts.